 Although not necessary, proof of past income can be helpful.
 Useful documents include past years’ tax returns, pay stubs and employer’s letters.

-But the proof of lost earning capacity can also include testimony from various people, including (without limitation):
+But the proof of future lost wages can also include testimony from various people, including (without limitation):

 - The plaintiff’s employer.
 An employer can testify about the plaintiff’s past history, work performance, and promotional opportunities.